Header

 Prose Fiction and Drama

-• feature at least one significant scene set in Zurich;
+1. The text features at least one reasonably significant scene set in Zurich.

-The following constitutes an example of a relatively brief but nevertheless 'interesting' reference – interesting because it is rather unusually enthusiastic:
+The following constitutes an example for (2), i.e. a relatively brief but nevertheless particularly interesting reference – interesting because it's tone is rather unusually enthusiastic:

 • "'[W]e have seen places [...] that I should put a long way before Rome. [...]
 There's Zürich,' she observed; 'I think Zürich is lovely; and we hadn't heard half so much about it."
 (Henry James.
 Daisy Miller.
 1878.
 Eds.
 Geoffrey Moore and Patricia Crick.
 Penguin Classics.
 London: Penguin, 1986.
 83.)

-If one were to attempt to include all references to Zurich, the number of texts on the platform would simply become far too high.
+Even so, a large number of texts will not meet any of the three criteria outlined above.
+If one were to attempt to include any and all Anglophone works that reference Zurich, the number of texts on this website would become unmanageable.
 There are, for example, countless spy novels and thrillers that feature one or two references to a 'Zurich bank account,' or to a 'bank in Zurich.'
-As nothing much is gained by including dozens or even hundreds of such passing references to Zurich as a financial center, these are not usually included in the List of Texts, nor on the Interactive Map.
+As nothing much is gained by including dozens or even hundreds passing references to Zurich as a financial center, these are not usually included in the List of Texts, nor on the Interactive Map.

 • "They came to Zürich, then, before very long, ran under the mountains, that were deep in snow."
 [The characters immediately move on to Innsbruck, and they never return to Zurich.]
 (D. H. Lawrence.
 Women in Love.
 1920.
 London: Martin Secker, 1921.
 418.)